 If you are convicted of a motoring offence you can be fined and have your driver’s licence endorsed with penalty points.
 Sixt has provided some information on driving licence points below.

-Penalty points stay on your licence for 4 or 11 years depending on the offence.
+Penalty points usually stay on your licence for 4 to 11 years after conviction depending on the offence.

 You can have your licence revoked if you incur 12 or more points in the space of 3 years.